percona/percona-server/doc/source/flexibility/binlogging_replication_improvements.rst

 Binlogging and replication improvements
 =======================================

-Due to continuous development, |Percona Server| incorporated a number of improvements related to replication and binary logs handling.
-This resulted in replication specifics, which distinguishes it from |MySQL|.
+Due to continuous development, Percona Server for MySQL incorporated a number of improvements related to replication and binary logs handling.
+This resulted in replication specifics, which distinguishes it from MySQL.

 Temporary tables and mixed logging format
 =========================================